How to Fill Business Process Functionality Gaps

 Business process functionality gaps are the discrepancy between the desired or ideal capabilities of a business process and its current performance.
 They occur when a process fails to meet the needs or expectations of the organization, and can lead to inefficiencies, errors, or missed opportunities.

-Large enterprise solutions like those offered by ERP platforms can offer broad-based solutions to companies that address many of their general business functions.
-What companies are finding, however, is that while these systems provide lots of value, they also leave behind functionality gaps that may seem small but can have significant downstream impacts.
+Large enterprise solutions, like those offered by ERP platforms, can offer broad-based solutions to companies that address many of their general business functions.
+What companies are finding, however, is that while these systems provide significant value, they also leave behind functionality gaps that may seem small but can have significant downstream impacts.
 Having the enterprise application provider or one of its consulting partners customize an application to fill these gaps can be cost-prohibitive and not offer the speed of deployment and cost/benefit ratios needed.

 Key Components